euwbah/musescore-xen-tuner/README.md

 >
 > Code `100` doesn't have a Text Code attributed to it (at this time of writing), so you can only refer to it by entering `100`.

+You can also use text-based accidentals by referring to them in single quotes, as long as the text does not contain a space.

+> E.g. `'abc'` represents the literal text abc as a single accidental symbol.
+>
+> Backslash escapes are used to refer to literal single quotes, backslashes and double forward slashes. `'\''` refers to ' (single quote), `'\\'` refers to \ (backslash), and `'\/\/'` refers to // (two forward slashes).
+A single forward slash need not be escaped.

+### Constructing an accidental

+Multiple symbols can combine to form a single logical accidental that represents a single pitch adjustment in an accidental chain.
+Separate each symbol code/quoted text with a period to combine them.

+> E.g. `x./.'hi'` refers to a single accidental comprised of the double sharp symbol, up arrow symbol and the text 'hi', left to right order.

 ### Accidental chains & degrees

 Now, when we say "sharps and flats", these accidentals represents a chain of accidentals along a spectrum.
 For the purpose of this plugin, let's call it the **accidental chain**.
 Each successive item in this chain of sharps and flats refer to a constant-sized pitch increment.
 The number of increments of the unit interval is called the **degree** of the **chain**. `#` (sharp) is "degree 1", and `bb` (double flat) is "degree -2" of the sharps-flats chain.

-In 12edo, each degree along the sharps/flats chain represents a 100 cent increment, so `bb` represents -200 cents.
+In 12edo, each degree along the sharps/flats chain represents a 100 cent increment, so degree -2 would be -200 cents.
 We can theoretically extend this chain indefinitely to include as many sharps and flats as we want.
-However, there aren't any symbols available for more than 3 sharps/flats.

-In this plugin, you can compose different symbols together to form a degree.
-To do this, connect the Text Codes or Symbol Codes with a period (`.`).

-> If you need degree -5 on your sharps-flats accidental chain &mdash; i.e. a 5-flats accidental &mdash; you can specify `bbb.bb` (Text Codes) or `8.7` (Symbol Codes).
-The order which you specify the symbols will affect which symbol is on the left or right.
-In this case, the triple flat is on the left, and double flat on the right.

 You can't attach two accidental degrees from the same accidental chain on to a single note (like how it wouldn't make sense to call a note "C-sharp-double-flat-triple-natural").

-The plugin will simply just not work.
+To combine and permute different accidentals, declare multiple accidental chains.
+E.g. `C#/` can signify +1 degree sharp, and +1 degree syntonic comma.

 ### Accidental vectors